Elastic (NYSE:ESTC) Releases Q4 Earnings Guidance

 Elastic (NYSE:ESTC – Get Rating) issued an update on its fourth quarter earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $(0.24)-(0.20) for the period, compared to the Thomson Reuters consensus estimate of ($0.26).
 The company issued revenue guidance of $230-232 million, compared to the consensus revenue estimate of $224.22 million.Elastic also updated its FY 2022 guidance to $-0.420-$-0.380 EPS.

-Elastic (NYSE:ESTC – Get Rating) last posted its quarterly earnings results on Thursday, March 3rd.
-The company reported ($0.12) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.20) by $0.08.
-Elastic had a negative net margin of 22.67% and a negative return on equity of 33.83%.
-The firm had revenue of $223.94 million during the quarter, compared to analyst estimates of $209.71 million.
-During the same quarter in the prior year, the business posted ($0.33) earnings per share.
-The company’s quarterly revenue was up 42.5% compared to the same quarter last year.
-On average, equities analysts anticipate that Elastic will post -1.82 earnings per share for the current fiscal year.
+Elastic (NYSE:ESTC – Get Rating) last released its quarterly earnings results on Thursday, March 3rd.
+The company reported ($0.12) EPS for the quarter, topping the consensus estimate of ($0.20) by $0.08.
+The company had revenue of $223.94 million for the quarter, compared to analyst estimates of $209.71 million.
+Elastic had a negative return on equity of 33.83% and a negative net margin of 22.67%.
+The firm’s revenue was up 42.5% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted ($0.33) earnings per share.
+Analysts predict that Elastic will post -1.82 EPS for the current year.

-In other news, CFO Janesh Moorjani sold 866 shares of the business’s stock in a transaction dated Thursday, December 9th.
-The shares were sold at an average price of $122.87, for a total transaction of $106,405.42.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CEO Shay Banon sold 2,074 shares of the business’s stock in a transaction dated Thursday, December 9th.
-The stock was sold at an average price of $122.87, for a total transaction of $254,832.38.
+In other Elastic news, CFO Janesh Moorjani sold 866 shares of the business’s stock in a transaction on Thursday, December 9th.
+The stock was sold at an average price of $122.87, for a total transaction of $106,405.42.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Jonathan Chadwick sold 6,250 shares of the company’s stock in a transaction on Tuesday, January 25th.
+The shares were sold at an average price of $83.54, for a total value of $522,125.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 9,391 shares of company stock worth $908,060 over the last quarter.
-Company insiders own 18.90% of the company’s stock.
+Over the last quarter, insiders have sold 9,391 shares of company stock worth $908,060.
+18.90% of the stock is owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in ESTC.
-EverSource Wealth Advisors LLC bought a new stake in shares of Elastic during the 4th quarter worth about $31,000.
-Advisors Asset Management Inc. boosted its holdings in Elastic by 229.2% in the 4th quarter.
-Advisors Asset Management Inc. now owns 1,004 shares of the company’s stock valued at $124,000 after purchasing an additional 699 shares during the period.
-Guggenheim Capital LLC bought a new stake in Elastic in the 4th quarter valued at about $389,000.
-JustInvest LLC boosted its holdings in Elastic by 21.0% in the 4th quarter.
-JustInvest LLC now owns 3,653 shares of the company’s stock valued at $450,000 after purchasing an additional 635 shares during the period.
-Finally, Paradigm Financial Partners LLC bought a new stake in Elastic in the 4th quarter valued at about $480,000.
-Institutional investors own 75.90% of the company’s stock.
+Several large investors have recently modified their holdings of the company.
+JustInvest LLC lifted its position in shares of Elastic by 21.0% in the fourth quarter.
+JustInvest LLC now owns 3,653 shares of the company’s stock valued at $450,000 after acquiring an additional 635 shares in the last quarter.
+BlackRock Inc. lifted its position in shares of Elastic by 3.1% in the fourth quarter.
+BlackRock Inc. now owns 5,356,407 shares of the company’s stock valued at $659,320,000 after acquiring an additional 162,773 shares in the last quarter.
+Vident Investment Advisory LLC lifted its position in shares of Elastic by 4.7% in the fourth quarter.
+Vident Investment Advisory LLC now owns 8,719 shares of the company’s stock valued at $1,073,000 after acquiring an additional 395 shares in the last quarter.
+Weiss Multi Strategy Advisers LLC increased its stake in Elastic by 2.5% in the fourth quarter.
+Weiss Multi Strategy Advisers LLC now owns 21,068 shares of the company’s stock valued at $2,593,000 after purchasing an additional 523 shares during the last quarter.
+Finally, Paradigm Financial Partners LLC acquired a new position in Elastic in the fourth quarter valued at $480,000.
+Institutional investors and hedge funds own 75.90% of the company’s stock.

 Elastic Company Profile (Get Rating)